Uber self-driving car on its side, March 25, 2017, Arizona

 Suppose you are in an Uber or Google or Apple or whatever, and it is 14 below, and the damn thing won’t go because some warning light is flashing, or maybe it simply cannot see the lane markers?

-Even if it can see lane markers and cars, which might be 90? of freeway driving, it’s only, what 5% of residential driving?
+Even if it can see lane markers and cars, which might be 90% of freeway driving, it’s only, what 5% of residential driving?
 0% of special situations?
 Of course the easy part can be automated.
-I heard a paper on automated driving at OU in 1968.
+I heard a paper on automated driving at Oklahoma University in 1968.
 Since then computers got smaller and cheaper and faster and sensors have improved, but I’m not aware of any progress on understanding special situations.

 Frankly, the full range of human judgment is required in such situations, and even a judicial automaton is not adequate.
 I don’t want Gorsuch for judge in the SCOTUS (where ALL the cases are difficult), nor do I want self-driving cars – until they can fully pass written and driving tests as humans do, under all conditions.